NikoKostov/gergana2/README.md

 ## About The Project

-Location based web app that allows users to watch a hidden video if you are near the landmark.
+Location based web app that allows users to watch a hidden video if they are near the landmark.

 ### Built With